A community that explores the meaning of our Jewishness in a creative and open way

 We hold Shabbat services every Friday evening and Saturday morning.

-1st Friday evening of the month at 7pm: Chavurah supper
+1st Friday evening of the month at 7pm: Shabbat 'Ruchani' and Chavurah supper

-Short service, some rabbinic wisdom, then enjoy a communal meal.
+Welcoming Shabbat in a relaxed, spiritual musical service, with haunting melodies, jointly led by our group of resident guitarists.
+We then enjoy a communal meal.
 Everyone is encouraged to bring a vegetarian or fish dish to share.
 The delicious food makes this a popular choice.

 2nd Friday evening of the month at 8pm: Shabbat @ Home